 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-IOT has adopted a standard encrypted drive for agencies to use (available through the Dell QPA) and has requested that IDOA restrict purchases of all non-standard devices.
+IOT has adopted a standard encrypted drive for agencies to use (available through the Computers (all) & Peripherals QPA) and has requested that IDOA restrict purchases of all non-standard devices.

 Reason for Standard

 Flash drives are capable of holding immense amounts of data.
 They are also easily lost or stolen.
 Combining these two factors can lead to some very bad outcomes, specifically a security breach.
 This standard ensures that any agency, using the State standard, will not have to worry about a security breach due to loss or theft.

 Why choose hardware encryption versus software encryption or regular flash drives?

 When data is encrypted through hardware encrypted flash drives, as it is on the devices established as the State standard, the data is deemed to be secure even if the device is lost or stolen.
 The State standard uses hardware encryption instead of software encryption.
 Both means of encryption are strong.
 However, hardware encryption eliminates more risk by minimizing the opportunities for human error associated with software encryption.
 Though software encrypted drives initially might appear to have a cost advantage, setup and training costs can push their cost higher.

 Why is the Standard more expensive?

 Hardware encrypted flash drives are more expensive.
 However, the State negotiated an excellent price for the devices set as the standard.
 Comparisons to similarly capable hardware encrypted drives will demonstrate this point.
 The security provided is well worth the difference.
 The cost difference between a hardware encrypted drive and others is relatively small when spread over the expected life of the device.
 The additional costs incurred by all agencies combined could easily be offset if only one security breach is avoided.

 What if I have staff members that need flash drives but don’t work with confidential information?